opencoweb/coweb/docs/java/deploy.rst

 Deployment descriptors
 ----------------------

 A Java coweb server instance typically consists of an admin servlet acting as a directory of running sessions and a CometD servlet governing session events bundled into a web application archive (WAR).
-Configuration of both servlets is driven by standard web deployment descriptors.
+Configuration of both servlets is driven by standard web deployment descriptors (i.e., :file:`web.xml` files).

+The generation of deployment descriptors for new coweb applications requires:

+#.
+The installation of the coweb Maven modules.
+#.
+The use of the Maven :file:`coweb_archetype`.

+Both of these requirements are satisfied by the various Maven build scripts included in the source distribution and documented under :doc:`/tutorial/install`.

 Generating a deployment descriptor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To generate a deployment descriptor for a new coweb project, use the Maven `coweb_archetype` as described in the :ref:`maven-archetype` section.

 This archetype produces a deployment descriptor under :file:`src/main/webapp/WEB-INF.web.xml` in the project directory.
-The generated file configures one :class:`org.coweb.servlet.AdminServlet` and one :class:`org.cometd.server.CometdServlet` managing any number of independent sessions.
+The generated file configures one :class:`org.coweb.servlet.AdminServlet` and one `org.cometd.server.CometdServlet`_ managing any number of independent sessions.

 .. sourcecode:: xml